ISON in memoriam;- Karl Battrams has written a

 on the Sunday 25th March 2012 Sunday AM was good in that it

-was clear and we saw the Sunrise, over Kit Hill although Kit Hill itself was not
+was clear and we saw the Sunrise, close to Kit Hill although Kit Hill itself was not

 visible to the naked eye due to general murk.
 Sunday PM saw the Sun